 Other scholars have already acknowledged the possible familiarity of the Sages with Roman law literature.
-Orit Malka and Yakir Paz have presented several examples where Jewish sources took Roman laws almost literally, translated them into Hebrew, and in the course of doing so, fully borrowed Roman legal concepts.
+Orit Malka and Yakir Paz have presented several examples where Jewish sources took Roman rules almost literally, translated them into Hebrew, and in the course of doing so, fully borrowed Roman legal concepts.
 These cases seemingly prove that the Sages were familiar with Roman legal literature, but they do not testify to the textual and conceptual processing that took place within Jewish law.
-Moreover, the cases they bring are taken from the field of personal status, which is inherently more susceptible to governmental influence.
+Moreover, the cases they bring are taken from the field of personal status, which is inherently more susceptible to imperial influence.
 By contrast, the example I have brought is taken from the field of private law and it testifies clearly to a multi-stage legal development.

-The development of Jewish internal legal thought as a result of Roman influence was demonstrated in several of Yair Furstenberg’s studies.
-For example, in his discussion of the laws of guardians, Furstenberg shows how the laws in the Mishna were reorganized in accordance with Roman categories.
-In another article, yet to be published, Furstenberg deals with the concept of possessio/usucapio (hazaqa in Jewish law) and shows the various textual processes that changed the meaning of the Hebrew term in the wake of contact with Roman legal principles.
-In the same discussion, Furstenberg deals with the similarity between Mishnah Kiddushin Chapter 1 and the Gaius collection regarding property law (Gai.
+The Roman influence on the development of Jewish internal legal thought was demonstrated in several of Yair Furstenberg’s studies.
+For example, in his discussion of the laws of bailees, Furstenberg shows how the laws in the Mishna were reorganized in accordance with Roman categories.
+In another forthcoming article, Furstenberg deals with the concept of possessio/usucapio (hazaqa in Jewish law) and shows the various textual processes that changed the meaning of the Hebrew term in the wake of contact with Roman legal principles.
+In the same discussion, Furstenberg deals with the similarity between Mishnah Kiddushin Chapter 1 and Gaius's Institutes regarding property law (Gai.
 I.108-123).
 The resemblance between the texts had previously been recognized, but Furstenberg shows that the Mishnah in Kiddushin reshapes the original Jewish materials following exposure to Roman legal literature.
-Still, these studies do not describe a parallel process within Roman literature itself (it is possible that no such process existed).
-The uniqueness of the case I have brought is that the processing and interpretation by the scholars of Roman and Jewish law took place almost simultaneously.
-The case that I have set forth greatly increases the likelihood that there was intellectual (physical or literary) contact between some Jewish and Roman legal scholars.
+Still, these studies do not describe a parallel process within Roman literature itself (although such a process may have existed).
+The uniqueness of the case I have brought is that the processing and interpretation by the Roman and Jewish jurists took place almost simultaneously.
+The case that I have set forth greatly increases the likelihood that there was intellectual (physical or literary) contact between some Jewish and Roman legal experts.
 The formulation of the halakhic sources occurs parallel to the formulation of the Roman sources because the Sages discuss the halakhic content under the influence of Roman jurisprudence.
 Additional examples, if found, would strengthen this argument and lead to the development of another model to describe the relationship between Roman law and local law.
 In this model, the creation of local law is integrated into the creative process of Roman law and runs parallel to it.

 Conclusion

-This connection between Roman law and local law is almost totally neglected in scholarship, perhaps because the influence here is intellectual rather than practical.
-Moreover, it is hard to reconstruct such influences with the materials available from other provinces.
-It is difficult to define the influence here as ‘top-down’.
-It is unlikely that Gaius or another Roman jurist pressured Jewish legal scholars to accept his new interpretation of the law.
+This kind of connection between Roman law and local law has hardly been demonstrated in research so far.
+First, the influence here is intellectual rather than practical.
+It is hard to reconstruct such influences with the materials available from other provinces.
+Moreover, it is difficult to define the influence here as ‘top-down.’
+It is totally unlikely that Roman authorities pressured Jewish legal scholars to accept this new interpretation of the law.
 On the other hand, it is clear that there is no ‘bottom-up’ influence here.
-This is an intellectual encounter between legal scholars who seem to be discussing legal issues together, a kind of ‘horizontal influence’ so to speak.
+This is an intellectual encounter between jurists who seem to be discussing legal issues together, a kind of ‘horizontal influence’ so to speak.
 Moreover, the encounter in question involves the Roman and local elites, not the simple citizen or the consumer of law as is reflected in the papyri.